-With eviction proceedings typically having to begin before a claim can be processed, the three-month moratorium on evictions means many landlords formerly protected by rental insurance products may find themselves facing uncertainty around policies.
+With eviction proceedings typically having to begin before a claim can be processed, the three-month moratorium on evictions means many landlords formerly protected by rental guarantee products may find themselves facing uncertainty around policies.
 Over recent days, a range of products have been pulled from the market for this reason.

 Goodlord have instead made key changes to their Rent Protection and Legal expenses product to ensure they can continue to offer the service on new lets and continue to renew existing policies, protecting landlords for as long as possible.
 They have also introduced new support services to help all parties navigate the changes and any challenges.

 Going forward, if tenants are no longer able to meet their payment obligations, Goodlord will first help landlords and tenants build and execute viable repayment plans.
-This process will begin as soon as the letting agent has been notified that the tenant will be unable to pay rent, and will include hands-on guidance on legal obligations, financial assessments, template payment plans, and bespoked advice if tenants do not engage in the process.
+This process will begin as soon as the letting agent has been notified that the tenant will be unable to pay rent, and will include hands-on guidance on legal obligations, financial assessments, template payment plans, and bespoke advice if tenants do not engage in the process.